Wounded Ukrainian mayor 'stable' in Israeli hospital

-HAIFA, Israel The mayor of eastern Ukraine's biggest city was in a stable condition on Tuesday in a hospital in Israel, where he was flown after being wounded in the highest-profile assassination attempt in the standoff between Kiev and Moscow.
+HAIFA, Israel The mayor of eastern Ukraine's biggest city was in a "stable" condition on Tuesday in a hospital in Israel, where he was flown after being wounded in the highest-profile assassination attempt in the two-month-old standoff between Kiev and Moscow.

 Gennady Kernes, one of Ukraine's most prominent Jewish politicians, was shot in the back on Monday in Kharkiv, and underwent surgery in Ukraine on Monday.
 Officials had said his injuries were life-threatening.

 "He is stable.
-That is all we can say right now," a staff member at Elisha Hospital in Haifa, north Israel, told Reuters.
+That is all we can say right now," a staff member at the hospital in Haifa, northern Israel, told Reuters.

-Israel Radio said Kernes was in Elisha's head injuries department and that doctors believed he did not require further surgery for now as his operation in Ukraine had been successful.

 After protesters toppled pro-Moscow Ukrainian President Viktor Yanukovich in February, Kernes, 54, supported calls for Kharkiv to become independent from Kiev's new, pro-European leaders.